Cardinal Newman Catholic High School, Warrington

 Cardinal Newman Catholic High School is a coeducational Roman Catholic secondary school.
-It is graded by Ofsted as a 'Good' school that educates approximately 855 children between 11 and 16 years of age.
-Ofsted also said that 'Cardinal Newman is a school which has much to be proud of and an exciting future to look forward to.
-It is a good and improving school.'
-It is located in the town of Warrington in Cheshire, England.
+It is graded by Ofsted as a 'Good' school, and educates approximately 855 children between 11 and 16 years of age.
+It is in the town of Warrington in Cheshire, England.
 In June 2017, a small fire was found in a ground floor room which caused Firefighters from Warrington and Stockton Heath station to attend.